qial/earthbound/glitchless.md

 Try to avoid the third Kraken completely.

-Fight Ness's Nightmare.
-Use your three Bags of Dragonite, then switch to Super bombs.
-If that's not enough, you can try bashing and hoping for a smash.
-If you have to. stall out the fight using lifeup and defending until he runs out of pp then bash it to death.
-Hopefully it doesn't come to that though.

-**Phase Distorter**
+#### Ness's Nightmare

+- Use 3 Bags of Dragonite
+- Then Super Bombs
+- Bash after.
+- Worst case stall out using lifeups until NN PP runs out then bash to death.

+## Phase Distorter

+Teleport to Saturn Valley

-Equip the Rabbit's foot on Ness again when you get back.
+Equip the Rabbit's foot on Ness

 Talk to Dr. Andonuts and get in the Phase Distorter.
 Tell Dr. Andonuts that you have seen a meteorite recently.

 Teleport to Onett.

-Walk up to the meteorite.
-Use Teleport α to dodge enemies.
-If you get in a fight, just run.
-Only Ness needs to be alive for this part (though having multiple party members helps if someone gets diamondized).
+Walk to meteorite.
+Just run from fights, only Ness needs to be alive.

 Check the meteorite to get the Meteorite piece.
 Teleport back to Saturn Valley.